AliBarber/WSPRLite/README.md

 ## WSPRLite

 WSPRLite is a C++ header-only, lightweight, implementation of the [WSPR](http://www.wsprnet.org/drupal/) protocol.
 It values simplicity, portability, and readability.
-It is especially targeted for use with embedded systems, sush as Arduino or Teensy.
+It is especially targeted for use with embedded systems, such as Arduino or Teensy.

 At it simplest, a message can be encoded with the following code: